StefanHeng/StefanHeng.github.io/_pages/index.md

 I'm an undergraduate senior student majoring in [Computer Science](https://cse.engin.umich.edu) at [University of Michigan, Ann Arbor](https://umich.edu).

 Previously, I interned at eBay Seller Experience as a front-end engineer.
-Regarding research, I am fortunate to be adviced by Dr. Mohammed Saeed.
+Regarding research, I am fortunate to be mentored by Dr. Mohammed Saeed.

 I'm seeking for a Ph.D. program related to Computer Science for Fall 2022.
 <br>